Andara WordPress theme documentation is a thorough documentation that explains how to customize the Andara theme.

 - Additional CSS

-Site Identity allows you to set your site logo, title, tagline and icon.
-A site title is the name of your site and it’s displayed in the header, where the logo is displayed.
-The tagline is a short description or your motto, and it’s displayed just under the title.
+In the Andara WordPress theme documentation, the Site Identity allows you to set your site logo, title, tagline, and icon.
+A Site Title is the name of your site and it’s displayed in the header, where the logo is displayed.
+The Tagline is a short description or your motto, and it’s displayed just under the title.

-- Logo: For logo set JPG, JPEG or PNG image.
+- Logo: For logo set a JPG, JPEG, or PNG image.

 - Site title: Name of your site.
 The site title is displayed only if the logo is not set.